|To search within this site simply put in the model name,chassis number etc|

 Riley Alpine four seater sold as a six cylinder production sporting Riley in two formats either fabric, or half-panelled then saloon or tourer body style choice.
 The six cylinder Riley models first appeared in 1929 with the 14/6 Fabric Saloon, and the engine being essentially a Nine with two additional cylinders.
-Most commonly used was the 14/6 on the shorter of the two chassis and was the original home for the often faked Riley Ski Lady Mascot, as worn below.
+Most commonly used was the 14/6 on a chassis about six to eight inches longer than the 9hp and was the original home for the often faked Riley Ski Lady Mascot, as worn below.
+The chassis used fitted the T series parts much better if stuck and by 1934 the engines couls swap into either chassis if spares are tight.
 The Saloon was the updated Riley Light-Six Saloon but sold better as the 14/6 Tourer

-". . . .in 1932, pains were taken to ensure that Rileys were cars of high quality.
-Axles and other parts were stove-enamelled instead of merely painted.
+. . . .in 1932, pains were taken to ensure that Rileys were cars of high quality.
+Axles and other parts were described as stove-enamelled instead of merely painted ( none survive yet to prove this advertising claim so may be just that advertising blurb).
 Engines and gearboxes were made in the Aldbourne Road factory, where cylinder block castings were bored, honed, surface ground and drilled in about 2½ hours.
 The output of 9 h.p. power units in a good week numbered 150.
 The completed power units were taken by lorry to the Foleshill works, where the car assembly lines were situated, in a 700 ft.-long hall flanked by the parts stores.

-The 3-carburetter 6-cylinder engine was built at Foleshill and put into the Riley Alpine.
+The 3-carburetter 6-cylinder engine was built at Foleshill and put into the Riley Alpine as was a special series modification with many featuring the cheaper single carb.
 Here back axles were tested for efficiency and quietness on an ingenious rig to which the axle assembly with its torque tube and prop.-shaft were anchored, and driven by an electric motor, while each half-shaft was coupled to a slow-speed dynamo wired in series with the motor.
 Up to 100 h.p. was put through an axle that had on the road to transmit only half that power, the dynamos providing some 80 h.p. of this, the rig being in a sound-proof room, so that the quietness of a Riley back-axle matched that of the silent-third gearbox or was summarily rejected.

 The third Riley factory was the bodyshop, where coachbuilt Monaco, Biarritz and Stelvio saloons, with joints on the Weymann system, and open 2-seater Gamecocks, were constructed.
 Timber was shaped in a large, clean and splendidly appointed saw-mill, shavings being sucked into tubes and conveyed to a burning dump.
 The tools were mostly by Wadkins of Leicester and included a useful polishing machine.
-Cellulose was sprayed on under pressure from numbered nozzles, each one connected to a drum containing different colour cellulose, replenished each morning and stirred by electric paddles." looks to be by Bill Boddy click for full article
+Cellulose was sprayed on under pressure from numbered nozzles, each one connected to a drum containing different colour cellulose, replenished each morning and stirred by electric paddles.

 1929/1931-1932 Light Six Chassis prefix 14L Alpine Saloon as fabric or Half panelled @ £365 new price + tax